gemesa/gemesa.github.io/_posts/2021-08-30-Encrypt-your-raspberry-pi-with-cryptmypi.md

 Goodbye from cryptmypi (4.11-beta).
 ```

-Plug the SD card into your RPi and power it up then ssh into it:
+Plug the SD card into your RPi and power it up then unlock it through ssh:

 ```
 $ ssh root@<your-rpi-ip> -i ~/.ssh/id_rsa_rpi -p 2222